paronne/SampleNGRepo/README.md

 ### e2e

-The e2e/build.xml runs the selenium test suites e2e/ui_tests/hello/*_test and protractor test scripts e2e/spec/hello/*_spec.js.
+The e2e/build.xml runs the selenium test suites e2e/ui_tests/svyAngularUIBootstrapButtonsRadio_test/*_test, protractor test scripts e2e/spec/svyAngularUIBootstrapButtonsRadio_test/*_spec.js and parallel selenium test suites e2e/load_tests/svyAngularUIBootstrapButtonsRadio_test/*_test for load testing.

+The script runs Selenium Test Suites and Test Cases recorded with Selenium IDE using selenese-runner.
+Selenese-runner runs the tests on saucelabs hubs using the remote drivers.

-Selenium e2e tests: For each tested solution (in this example there is none) the folder e2e/ui_tests/ has to contain a folder with the same name as the tested solution.
+Selenium e2e tests: For each tested solution (in this example there is only one) the folder e2e/ui_tests/ has to contain a folder with the same name as the tested solution.
 So for each tested solution, the script looks in e2e/ui_tests for a folder with the exact name as the solution and runs all the files ending in '_test'.

 Tests should then be added in the folder e2e/ui_tests/mySolution/ and should end with '_test'.

 Set the solutions names and the path to the selenese-runner default configuration in the file e2e/test_properties.properties.

+Set the baseurl and the remote-url to your own saucelabs hub in the config options for selenese-runner.

 ```
 basedir = .
+selrunner.enabled = yep		# remove this property if you would like NOT to run ui testing
+selrunner.dir = ui_tests	#directory containing the test solutions.
+Default is 'ui_tests'
-solution.name = hello, mySolution  #the solutions to run tests against
+selrunner.solution.name = hello, mySolution  #the solutions to run tests against
 selrunner.conf = ./config.txt   #config options for selenese-runner
 selrunner.multithread = true	#run in selenese-runner in parallel for each configuration.
 Default false.
 selrunner.failonerror = true	#force the task to fail if any of the test fails.
 When multithread is off the job will terminate immediately.
 Default false.